 Actress after actress recounts finding out only on the set that she is expected to play scenes nude or take part in rape scenes so crude and rough that the experience feels like a rape.
 Main culprit actress-molester director Michael Winner died shortly before production, or Electric Boogaloo might have presented both sides of this story.
 The docu doesn’t really distance itself from the sleaze factor, especially when the charming actresses describing their on-set humiliations are inter-cut with the actual brutal nude scenes.

 Electric Boogaloo shows how Cannon used the Cannes film festival to make their studio ‘bigger than big,’ taking over an entire hotel to hawk their wares and sign big deals with prestigious filmmakers.
 Yoram bought film libraries and theater chains and even an English film studio, Elstree.
-Instead of little movies, they produced expensive pictures, almost all of which lost money.
+Instead of little movies they produced expensive pictures, almost all of which lost money.
 They kept that system afloat for almost four years, an incredible high wire act that necessitated selling distribution rights, home video rights, etc..
 This presumably meant that, if they did score a big hit movie, they already owed every dime it might make.
-One of the interviewees, Frank Yablans, was in charge of MGM at this time, which was distributing Cannon product.
+Interviewee Frank Yablans was in charge of MGM at this time, which was distributing Cannon product.
 He complains that they kept sending him junk unfit for release.

-Electric Boogaloo moves very quickly, almost at the pace of a fast-cut trailer.
+Electric Boogaloo moves at the pace of a fast-cut trailer.
 The narrative flows in an impressionistic way, with no spokesperson or narrator given the responsibility of delivering a thesis.
-Mark Hartley’s manipulation of interview bites expertly tells the story he wants to tell, without grossly distorting anybody’s input.
-The sheer volume of interviews is impressive in itself, and it’s fun to see the actors and to compare them with their earlier selves — almost all of them still look terrific.
+Mark Hartley’s manipulation of interview bites expertly tells the story he wants to tell without grossly distorting anybody’s input.
+The sheer volume of interviews is impressive in itself.
+It’s fun to compare the actors with their earlier selves — almost all still look terrific.
 Hartley’s overall take on The Cannon Group is also fair.
 The folly and absurdity is not exaggerated, and he’s surely left out a lot of much stronger interview criticism.
 I’d love to see his not-safe-for-legal outtake reel.
 But, I’m not somebody who was stiffed by the company.

 Amusingly, representatives of Yoram Globus made their own Cannon docu to counter Hartley’s unblinking appraisal of the movie studio equivalent of a pirate ship.
 I haven’t seen The Go-Go Boys (2014), so can’t comment on it.
 I’m not sure that Electric Boogaloo is the last word on this amazing mess of a film company, but it’s certainly an entertaining introduction to the highest-profile exploitation outfit of the 1980s.